 The amount of weather protection provided by the specific roofing material.
 This depends on the number of layers of material used between the exposed surface and the roofing deck resulting in single coverage, double coverage, etc.

-Vertical pipes connected to your roof’s gutters that direct rainfall from the gutters to the ground.
+Also known as a downpipe or rainwater pipe, downspouts are vertical pipes connected to your roof’s gutters that direct rainfall from the gutters to the ground.
+Its primary purpose is to divert water from a building’s foundation to prevent water damage and erosion.

 Are the underside of your roof that overhangs and helps to protect your home’s siding and foundation.
 There are 3 common types of eaves: